awsdocs/amazon-emr-management-guide/doc_source/emr-overview.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/images/step-sequence.png)

 If a step fails during processing, its state changes to **TERMINATED\_WITH\_ERRORS**\.
-By default, any remaining steps in the sequence are set to **CANCELLED** and do not run, although you can choose to ignore processing failures and allow remaining steps to proceed\.
+You can determine what happens next for each step\.
+By default, any remaining steps in the sequence are set to **CANCELLED** and do not run\.
+You can also choose to ignore the failure and allow remaining steps to proceed, or to terminate the cluster immediately\.

 The following diagram represents the step sequence and default change of state when a step fails during processing\.